We had no idea we’d make $103,457.98 our first year blogging.

 Pro Tip: Your domain name shouldn’t be too long, hard to spell, or hard to pronounce.

-We sort of failed with our health blog, Avocadu — it’s name is hard to spell AND pronounce (*face palm*).
+We sort of failed with our health blog, Avocadu — the name is hard to spell AND pronounce (*face palm*).

 Despite this, we were still able to make money blogging and earn over $10,000/month with that blog.